Managing Harvesting Server and Sets¶

 Note that double quotes must be used, since the search field value contains the colon symbol!

 Note also that the search terms limiting the results to published and local datasets are added to the query automatically, so you don’t need to worry about that.

-A query to create a set to include the datasets from a specific local dataverse:
+A query to create a set to include the datasets from a specific Dataverse collection:

-where NNN is the database id of the dataverse object (consult the Dataverse table of the SQL database used by the application to verify the database id).
+where NNN is the database id of the Dataverse collection object (to verify the database ID, consult the Dataverse table of the SQL database used by the application or use the View a Dataverse Collection API endpoint).

 A query to find all the dataset by a certain author: